-On March 30, 2012, the Headquarters reviewed Restricted Areas and Areas under Evacuation Orders in accordance with radiation doses and problems unique to respective areas.
-By August 2013, the designation of Restricted Areas and Specific Spots Recommended for Evacuation was completely removed and Areas under Evacuation Orders were newly designated as Areas where Returning is Difficult, where physical protection measures such as installation of barricades were taken, Habitation Restricted Areas, where evacuation is required in principle, or Preparation Areas for Lift of Evacuation Order, where situations are considered to have reached existing exposure situations and support measures for reconstruction and recovery are to be promptly taken.
+On March 30, 2012, the Nuclear Emergency Response Headquarters reviewed Restricted Areas and Areas under Evacuation Orders in accordance with radiation doses and problems unique to respective areas.
+By August 2013, the designation of Restricted Areas and Specific Spots Recommended for Evacuation was completely removed, and Areas under Evacuation Orders were newly designated as Preparation Areas for Lifting of Evacuation Orders, Habitation Restricted Areas, or Restricted Areas.

 - Included in this reference material on February 28, 2018